taranguiz/taranguiz.github.io/research.md

 **Salar Grande Fault, Northern Chile**

 - Geodetic Interseismic Fault Slip Rates Based on Bootstrapping of InSAR Time-series Data in the Salar Grande, Northern Chile.
-Aránguiz-Rago, T., Crowell, B., Henderson, S., Duvall, A., Delgado, F., Schmidt, D. (in review).
+Aránguiz-Rago, T., Crowell, B., Henderson, S., Duvall, A., Schmidt, D. (in review).
 Remote Sensing.

 - Holocene evidence of co-seismic deformation of the Salar Grande Fault using IRSL dating of alluvial deposits.
 Aránguiz-Rago, T., Duvall, A., Estay, J., Gray.
 H. (in prep).